Staph103/professional-portfolio-adv-css/README.md

 SO THAT I can review samples of their work and assess whether they're a good candidate for an open position

+## Deployement Link

+## Purpose

+To display a webpage that offers users information about me, how to contact me, a list of my work and links to navigate to other sites.

 ## Acceptance Criteria